OSU expects the use of masks indoors in public. This includes classrooms, laboratories and all indoor meetings and gatherings.

 - You may use a homemade or purchased cloth or disposable face covering.
 A multi ply tightly woven cotton cloth or multi ply disposable face covering is recommended.
 The face covering must not have an exhalation valve or introduce a hazard in the workplace (near any flammable liquids, for example).
 Information regarding face coverings, including how to make them, is provided by the Centers for Disease Control and Prevention (CDC)

-- Face coverings are also required outdoors if safe social distancing is not possible.
+- Face coverings are also recommended outdoors if safe social distancing is not possible

 - Your face covering should meet the following criteria: